 What is the timeline for enrollment?

 But don’t wait!
-Enrollment into the Monarch CCAA provides a number of immediate benefits.
-Your conservation commitments will:
+Enrollment into the Monarch CCAA provides a number of immediate benefits, your conservation commitments will:

 - Provide much needed habitat to the monarch butterfly and could potentially influence the listing decision

 - Demonstrate your organization’s leadership in monarch conservation

 - Build momentum across the industry for habitat conservation on energy and transportation lands

 - Ensure the success of this unique, cross-sector partnership